-Pelosi: Hill should debate Syria authorization
+Congress wants a say on Syria, split on timing, action

 Story highlights

-- President Donald Trump ordered strikes on a Syrian airbase Thursday
+- President Donald Trump ordered strikes on a Syrian air base Thursday

 - Members of Congress want Trump to seek Hill's approval before pursuing more action